duguyue100/pyaer/README.md

     ```

 ## Limitations and Notes

++ __2020-12-02__: From 0.2.0, we support a `zeromq`-based communication
+module that allow users to leverage multiple processes during development.
+It should be able to support multiple devices and concurrent logging and
+visualization (haven't tested).
+If you are familiar with ROS, you should
+find this feature very comfortable.

 + Current status of the project is meant for single device use.
 Potentially,
 this library supports multiple devices at the same time by giving concrete